Long-tailed broadbill: Habitat and distribution

 The long-tailed broadbill is found in the Himalayas and Myanmar and discontinuously found through South-East Asia and the Malay Peninsula to Sumatra and Borneo.
-They are distributed in a variety of countries: India, Nepal, Bhutan, Myanmar, Thailand, Cambodia, Laos, Vietnam, China, Malaysia and Indonesia.
+They are distributed in a variety of countries: India, Nepal, Pakistan, Bhutan, Myanmar, Thailand, Cambodia, Laos, Vietnam, China, Malaysia and Indonesia.

 They are commonly found in broad-leaved evergreen forests, ranging in altitudes from 150 to 2500 meters.
 Their natural habitats include: forests, streams and creeks, tropical and subtropical moist lowland forests, tropical and subtropical moist mountain forests.
 They seem to have a habitat preference nears small bodies of water such as streams, freshwater and wetlands.
 They are resident, non-migratory species.
 The populations of long-tailed broadbills that live in the higher altitudes of the Himalayas often move down to lower altitudes during cold winter months.

 Behaviour

 Long-tailed broadbills are social birds that are usually seen foraging about in small flocks.
 They have also been seen in mixed-species flocks.
 Despite their loud high-pitched calls, they are relatively shy birds that usually hide among the foliage of trees.
 They are especially noisy during breeding season.